bymarcelolewin/content-modeling-cli/README.md

 **NOT associated with Contentful** - Learn more at [Intelligent Content Academy](https://www.intelligentcontentacademy.com/)

-A CLI tool for **content architects** and **content modelers** working in Contentful.
-Easily define content types, fields, and relationships using simple, structured JSON—no scripting or programming required.
-Create reusable components—field groups that can include predefined options and default values—and use them across multiple content models to ensure consistency and save time.
-Templatize entire models, and enhance clarity with emoji support through a centralized, easy-to-manage library.
-Because content models are just JSON files, you can version them using Git, GitHub, or any version control system—making your modeling process scalable, trackable, and team-friendly.
-Spend less time clicking around the UI and more time designing scalable content models.
+A CLI tool for content modeling in Contentful, built specifically for content architects and content modelers.
+Define content types, fields, and relationships using simple, structured JSON—no scripting or programming required.
+Create reusable components with predefined options and default values, and apply them across models for consistency and speed.
+Templatize entire content models, enhance clarity with emoji support via a centralized library, and organize your work using a project-based structure.
+With built-in Git support, you can version, track, and collaborate on your models just like code—making your modeling process scalable, maintainable, and team-friendly.
+Spend less time clicking around the UI and more time designing intelligent, reusable content architectures.

 ## Key Features

-- **No-Code Modeling**
+- **No-Code Content Modeling**
-  Define content types, fields, and relationships using simple, structured JSON—no scripting or programming required.
+  Define content types, fields, and relationships using clean, structured JSON—no scripting or programming required.

-- **Reusable Components**
+- **Reusable Components with Defaults**
-  Create reusable field groups (components) that can be shared across content types to reduce duplication and enforce consistency.

-- **Default Values in Components**
-  Preconfigure components with predefined options and default values (e.g., a multi-select list with pre-selected defaults) for quick, consistent use in any model.
+  Create reusable field groups (components) that include predefined options and default values (e.g., a multi-select field with default selections) for fast, consistent reuse across content models.

 - **Model Templatization**
-  Clone and reuse complete content models using predefined templates to speed up setup and ensure governance and standards.
+  Clone and reuse complete content models from predefined templates to accelerate setup and ensure governance, consistency, and scalability.

+- **Project-Based Organization**
+  Use `cm init` to scaffold distinct Content Modeling projects—each containing multiple content models, templates, and localized configurations.
+Ideal for managing multiple clients, sites, or environments.

+- **Built-in Git Version Control**
+  All content models are stored as structured JSON files and organized by project, making them easy to version and manage with Git or GitHub.
+With built-in Git initialization support, you can start tracking your models from day one—ideal for collaboration, auditing, and CI/CD integration.

+- **Contentful Configuration per Model**
+  Each model includes its own simple Contentful configuration file, allowing seamless switching between spaces, environments, and teams without changing global settings.

 - **Emoji Support**
-  Add emojis to your content types and fields from a centralized emoji library to enhance the authoring experience.
+  Enhance clarity and usability by adding emojis to content types and fields from a centralized emoji library—improving the authoring experience in Contentful.

-- **Contentful Configuration per Model**
-  Each model includes its own Contentful configuration file, allowing easy switching between environments, spaces, or projects.
+- **Extensible Field Type Registry**
+  Developers can extend the CLI with support for custom field types and business logic via a modular, pluggable field registry—adapting the tool to your team’s specific modeling needs.

 - **Command Line Simplicity**
-  Run all tasks from a single CLI command (`cm`), making content modeling repeatable, scalable, and versionable (if you, for example, check in your model using Git / GitHub).

-- **Extensible Field Type Registry**
-  Your developers can add support for custom field types and embed business logic by extending our modular field registry—making the CLI adaptable to your company's unique modeling requirements.

-- **Project with Multiple Models Support**
-  Use `cm init` to create distinct Content Modeling projects, each capable of containing multiple content models, templates, and localized configurations—ideal for organizing projects by client, site, or environment.

-- **Version Control**
-  Because Content Modeling CLI stores everything as a project in simple JSON files, organized by content model, it's easy to track changes, collaborate, and manage your content models with any version control system like Git or GitHub.
+  Perform all modeling tasks using a single command (`cm`)—making your process fast, consistent, and easily scriptable for automation or CI/CD integration.

 ## Getting Started

 - Install Node.js if you don't already have it.
-- git pull this repo.
+- git clone this repo.
 It will create a Content-Modeling-CLI folder.

 ## CLI Setup
 - Switch to "Content-Modeling-CLI" folder.